 But in losing these pauses, we’re also losing this vital time where we absorb & assimilate lessons learned & wisdom gained from our experiences.
 We’re missing this crucial component of our personal growth.

 So I want to encourage you to spend some time at the end of this week, observing the Dark Moon.
+In my practice, I observe the Dark Moon on the night before the New Moon.

-This Friday night, Nov 17, the moon will be at 0% illumination.
 I’ve included some journal prompts & questions for self-reflection below.

 It is a very beautiful & powerful practice to begin answering these questions with every Dark Moon.
 When you engage in this journaling practice monthly, you begin to see more clearly the path you’re walking in life.
 You can see what the focus is for you each month, the lessons you’re learning, and wisdom gained with each moon cycle.